Treatment of the hip joint

 Of course, joint-preserving measures are preferred.
 Which is the best therapy must be examined in each individual case and discussed with the patient.

-comprehensive examination by a specialist so important?
+Why is a comprehensive examination by a specialist so important?

-What is the function of the labrum (hip joint lip)?
+What is the function of the labrum?

-Fig.2: Loosened articular cartilage from the acetabulum in a severe labral defect with cam impingement.
+Figure 2: Loosened articular cartilage from the acetabulum in a severe labral defect with cam impingement.

-What examinations are made in the clinic?
+What tests are performed in the clinic?

-Conservative or operative?
-Why is a surgical intervention recommended?
+Conservative or surgical?
+Why is surgery recommended?

 What are the scientific results?

-What is femoroacetabular impingement (FAI)?
+What is Femoroacetabular Impingement (FAI)?

 What are the causes?